The Touch (1971 film): Plot

 In a small town in Sweden, Karin is a housewife, married to a hospital physician named Andreas and bringing up their two children.
-Visiting the clinic where her mother is ill, she finds her dead and, overcome with sorrow, is seen by David, an American archaeologist.
+Visiting the clinic where her mother is ill, she finds her dead.
+David, an American archaeologist sees her overcome with sorrow.
 The couple ask David to dinner at their house and he tells them about his work at a medieval church, where a 500-year-old wooden statue of the Virgin Mary has been uncovered.
 He also tells Karin that he fell in love with her the day he saw her at the clinic.

 Karin visits David in his apartment and agrees to have sex with him.
 She tells him this is her first affair and that she is uncertain if she is in love with him, but it is significant for her.
 As the affair continues, David's moods always prevail and he is frequently distant, overbearing, and angry.
 When she shows up under the influence of alcohol, and having failed to quit smoking as they agreed, he slaps her.
 Later he shares his family history with her, telling her many of his relatives were murdered in Nazi concentration camps during World War II.

 Eventually, Andreas visits David, revealing he has been receiving anonymous poison pen letters telling him David is having an affair with Karin.
 David dismisses the visit as absurd, and argues when Andreas reminds him that he had cared for David after an attempted suicide.
 In the church, David shows Karin the restored statue of Mary, telling her that it is being consumed from inside by a previously unknown species of insect.
 He then leaves for London, and Karin tells Andreas she feels she must go to find out why he left her.
 Andreas sternly tells her that if she leaves, she cannot return to their marriage, but she departs anyway.

 Going to David's address in London, Karin finds a woman with congenital health problems named Sara and is surprised to hear Sara say she is David's sister, though he had told Karin he had no family left.
 Sara guesses Karin is pregnant, though Karin refuses to say if the father is Andreas or David.
 Sara also declares that David will never leave her.
 Karin goes, saying she does not think she will return.

 Back in Sweden, David asks Karin to meet him.
-He tells her he has found life without her intolerable, and that their relationship has changed him, and that he now cares about what will happen to them.
+He tells her he finds life without her intolerable, and that their relationship has changed him, and that he now cares about what will happen to them.
 He says he has accepted a position at a Danish university and asks Karin to come with him, with her children.
 Karin rejects the offer, citing her "duty" to remain.
 He accuses her of lying and cowardice as they separate.